Students and Admissions

 Our Approach: InterdisciplinaryAt the UCLA School of Theater, Film and Television we celebrate The idea that stories can be told in an infinite number of ways.
 From the radically ancient to the radically modern.
 As a result, our approach to the art of storytelling is completely interdisciplinary.
 And completely unique.
 Where there are no silos or boundaries or barriers Between theater, film, television, digital media and cutting-edge research.
 In fact, we are the only place in the world where these disciplines are all Integrated within a single professional school.
 Where there are no categories separating creativity.
 Where we use every tool, medium and platform To create and deliver our stories.
 To do our Research.
 And to bring meaning to the world Around us.
 Where our students are prepared To be pioneers, leaders and game changers of tomorrow.

 The University of California Application for Undergraduate Admission and Scholarships is available beginning in October.
 Applicants should apply online or download and print a paper application at http://www.admissions.ucla.edu/prospect/applying.htm.
 The applications filing period for fall begins November 1.
 The filing/postmark deadline for the UC undergraduate application is November 30.
 New students are admitted to the undergraduate programs once each year for the fall quarter only.
 Admission to the Theater undergraduate programs is at the freshman and junior level.
-Admission to the Film, Television and Digital Media undergraduate program is at the junior level only.
+Announcing a new four-year B.A. in Film and Television.
+Transfer applications are also being accepted.
 Transferring from the theater undergraduate program to the film undergraduate program is prohibited.
 For more information please take a look at our Frequently Asked Questions.
 To find more information about a specific degree, please visit our programs pages.

 The UCLA Application for Graduate Admission should be used to apply for all graduate programs in our school.
 Applicants must complete the general UCLA application online at www.gdnet.ucla.edu.
 This application is available beginning in September.
 New students are admitted to the graduate programs once each year for the fall quarter only.